Tuna fish, tuna fish, sing a song of tuna fish

 Tuna fish, tuna fish, it’s a favorite dish(From my first piano lesson songbook)

-After all kinds of scrambling (this is the high-season for the coast, we’d already paid in full for the hotel, and they were more than a little reluctant to change the reservation), we rescheduled the trip for this week.
+After all kinds of scrambling (this is the high-season for the coast, we’d already paid in full for the hotel, and they were more than a little reluctant to change the reservation), we rescheduled for this week.

-Tuna tackling is a bit hardcore even for hardened fisherpersons like The Resident Carpenter–this would be a 12-hour trip, 3 hours getting to the fish, 3 hours getting home, with a 6-hour bloodbath in the middle.
-Tuna don’t like waters close to shore, they much prefer the deep water more than 30 miles out.
-Translation: This is gonna take a long, long time.
+Tuna-whacking is a bit hardcore even for deeply experienced fisherpersons like The Resident Carpenter.
+It’s a 12-hour trip, 3 hours going out, 3 hours going back, with a 6-hour bloodbath in the middle.
+Tuna stay away from shore, preferring deep water 30-plus miles out.

 “Tuna blood really stinks, and once it’s in your clothes or skin,” a friend of Mom’s warned, “It won’t come out ever, not even with bleach.”